Daniel Horowitz: Marriage to Pamela Vitale

 Horowitz met Pamela Vitale when she worked in Hollywood as an independent movie producer.
 He had written a screenplay about one of his cases and was shopping it around.
 They married in 1994.

-On October 15, 2005, he found his wife dead at the mobile home in Lafayette where the couple had lived since they were married.
+On October 15, 2005, he found his wife dead at their home in Lafayette where the couple had lived since they were married.
 At the time, Horowitz was defending Susan Polk in her murder trial.
 Two days after the murder, Horowitz was interviewed by MSNBC anchor Dan Abrams who reported that Horowitz said "his wife—quote—'fought like hell,' as indicated by defensive wounds on her body."
 A local 16-year-old boy, Scott Dyleski, was arrested within days; he was convicted of killing Pamela Vitale and sentenced to life imprisonment without the possibility of parole in 2006.
 Scott Dyleski's mother was also arrested and charged with covering up the murder.
 On June 9, 2016, federal judge Susan Illston rejected Dyleski's claims of innocence and ineffective assistance of counsel.
 In rejecting claims of prejudice, Judge Illston stated that the prosecutor properly argued that: "I hope you remember that as you are reflecting on the evidence in this case, that she is about as innocent a victim as you can have in a criminal case," and by characterizing Vitale as "a woman that virtually everybody in that neighborhood loved or certainly liked."